benniehana111/Airfield-Analysis/README.md

 ### Model Selection

 I have previously compiled a version of this dataset for islands in the Northern Pacific Ocean.
 I will use web scraping to automate collection of variables (1), (2), (3), and (4) for the Southern Pacific Ocean.
 Variable (4) may require some manual analysis to complete.
-Then I will use the Northern Pacific airfield dataset as training data for a neural network model, which will machine-generate variable (5).
+Then I will use the Northern Pacific airfield dataset as training data for a neural network model that will machine-generate variable (5).

 ## Objectives